 Returning artists and makers will be expected to exhibit a significant proportion of new work.
 If you have exhibited with us before, please make sure you include details of proposed new work in your application.

-We are able to offer a limited number of spaces to artists wishing to demonstrate their craft.
+We are able to offer a limited number of spaces to artists wishing to demonstrate their craft, this is a great opportunity to engage visitors and encourage sales.
+A discount on pitch fees will be offered to those exhibitors selected to run demonstrations that feature an activity for visitors to take part in.
 See FAQs for details, and include details in your application if you wish to be considered.

 How to apply